 First is by pulling on the piece with force and hoping that one side pops off;

-Second would be rocking them gently until all cracks evenly apart into different pieces like toothpaste being squeezed out of tube!
+The second would be rocking them gently until all cracks evenly apart into different pieces like toothpaste being squeezed out of the tube!

 Some ports may be covered by a flap.
-In this case the edge of your motherboard needs to go in between two sheets of plastic so make sure you bend it far enough for everything and give yourself adequate room!
+In this case, the edge of your motherboard needs to go in between two sheets of plastic so make sure you bend it far enough for everything and give yourself an adequate room!

 4. Install the blanking plate

-Align it with what was measured against yourself and push into gap at rear where there are two metal tabs sticking up on both sides ( these will fit in between).
+Align it with what was measured against yourself and push it into the gap at the rear where there are two metal tabs sticking up on both sides ( these will fit in between).